 Reduce wait times.

 Most patients would agree that one thing they hate is long wait times.
 The key to fixing this is to increase office efficiency as much as possible.
-With the right tools, your team should be spending less time each day on tasks like appointment reminders and other miscellaneous activities.
+With the right tools, your team should spend less time on tasks like appointment reminders and other miscellaneous activities.

 Create a comfortable waiting room environment.